tksundar/market-simulator/Readme.md

 * match an order using FIFO matcher or Pro-rata matcher (https://corporatefinanceinstitute.com/resources/career-map/sell-side/capital-markets/matching-orders/)

-Module sim is the back end exchange simulator that has all the matching functionalities with a CLI.
+Module matching_engine is the back end engine that has all the matching functionalities with a CLI.
 The web module adds the web support.

-<H2> CLI Module </H2>
+<H2>Matching Engine </H2>

 <h3>Usage:</h3>

 execute cargo run -- -h or <br>

-exchange_simulator -h for complete usage help
+matching_engine -h for complete usage help

 Examples: